Krarilotus/Vanilla-Retraced/README.md

 # Vanilla-Retraced
-v1.0 of Vanilla Retraced: The upgrade to Stronghold Crusader using the UCP with a new castle set for the first and second Skirmish Trail!
+v1.0 of Vanilla Retraced:
+The upgrade to Stronghold Crusader using the UCP with a new castle set for the first and second Skirmish Trail!
-A complete packall 2nd trail maps remade by Crusader Pilaw and Krarilotus (as well as Nevikov and Heroesflorian) and also some updated vanilla textures made by Monsterfish are included!
+A complete pack for all 2nd trail maps and also some updated vanilla textures are included!
 Enjoy :D

 ## Installation Instructions
 1. Download the code via zip by clicking on this button: